 Field calibration validates wind tunnel testing on iconic cable-stayed bridge

-The Second Severn Crossing spans the estuarial southern end of the River Severn, which has a tidal range of 14.5 meters (48 feet), the second highest in the world.
+The Prince of Wales Bridge (previously Second Severn Crossing) spans the estuarial southern end of the River Severn, which has a tidal range of 14.5 meters (48 feet), the second highest in the world.
 Opened in 1996, the bridge offers the southernmost crossing between Bristol, England, and South Wales.
 The six-lane structure has three main sections: viaducts that are roughly 2.1 kilometers (1.3 miles) long on each end with a 945-meter (3,100-foot) cable-stayed bridge, known as Shoots Bridge, in the middle.
 The main span is 456 meters (1,496 feet) between pylons.

 The bridge was constructed to relieve the growing traffic congestion on the first Severn Bridge, a suspension bridge located several kilometers to the north, which frequently must restrict traffic to prevent vehicle rollovers during strong winds that are common in the area.
 The new bridge included a 3 meter (9.8 foot) high, 50% porous wind screen along both sides of the deck for its entire length across the cable-stayed section.
 The screens have been very effective in avoiding traffic restrictions during high wind conditions.